HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 	<figcaption>Figure 17.
 Usage of new JavaScript APIs.</figcaption>
 </figure>

 Atomics (0.38%) and SharedArrayBuffer (0.20%) are barely visible on this chart since they are used on such few pages.
-Each of the other APIs here

 It is important to note that the numbers here are approximations and they do not leverage [UseCounter](https://chromium.googlesource.com/chromium/src.git/+/master/docs/use_counter_wiki.md) to measure feature usage.